ioloapp/iolo/README.md

 ## Running the project locally

-If you want to test the ic crypt project locally, you can use the following commands:
+If you want to test the iolo project locally, you can use the following commands:

 ```bash
 # Deploys all canisters locally